Herping: Equipment

 Herping activities are often recorded using the latest digital camera or camcorder technology.
 As many as three flashes may be used for optimal lighting, especially in challenging environments such as tropical rainforests.
 The multiple flashes create three distracting catchlights in the subject's eye; two may be edited out of the photo by using Photoshop or similar applications.

-Photographing venomous snakes at close range places the photographer within striking range, and various shields have evolved to minimize the danger.
+Photographing venomous snakes at close range places the photographer within striking range, and various shields have been developed to minimize the danger.
 These bite shields often take the form of an opaque or transparent plastic covering which surrounds the camera and exposes only the lens.
 Modifications are made to accommodate various flash setups.
 Snakes are temperature-dependent and are often active in large numbers during optimal weather.
 Consequently, the greatest danger in venomous snake photography may lie in a bite from an unseen snake near the photographer.
 Great care must be taken to survey the area, and bites of this nature have occurred on several occasions.

 The safest way to photograph venomous snakes is never to touch them.
 Snakes may be manipulated with a variety of specialized hooks, ranging from large hooks used for moving snakes, to extendable pocket hooks used for minor posing adjustments.
 Bite-resistant gloves may also be worn.